 Establishing a Foundation: Crafting a Consulting Agreement

-Scenario 1: You’re a COO looking to perform a digital transformation project in a mission-critical, but costly, business line.
-You engage a software consultancy for their experience and expertise.
+Scenario 1: You’re a COO looking to complete a project in a mission-critical, but costly, business line.
+You engage a software consultancy for their experience and expertise (even though you're still unsure if consulting firms are even worth your money 🙃).

 Scenario 2: You’re a new-to-market app developer.
 You’ve done it for years as an employee, and you’re venturing out on your own.
 A startup wants to hire you to make their app, Hughub, a Grubhub-clone for Emotional Support.